gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 | H0 holds  | True Negative  | False Positive |
 | Ha holds  | False Negative | True positive  |

-**Types of error**: In the table above there are two decisions that are incorrect, the False Positives are also called Type-I error, the False Negatvies are called the Type-II error.
+**Types of error**: In the table above there are two decisions that are incorrect: the False Positives (also called Type-I errors) the False Negatvies (called the Type-II errors).

 Suppose we repeat the experiment a large number of times, each time rejecting or not rejecting H0 based on a sample collected from the population (i.e., repeated sampling from a population).
 Imagine we have an oracle and know hweather H0 or Ha holds and we count how many TN (N1), FP (N2), FN (N3) and TP (N4) we get,